Posts Tagged ‘tactical wisdom’

 Let’s say you receive a bad outcome that is at least partially based on something you did.
 Here is a count of your options for how to react -

-- Self-love, of the over-indulgent kind: Certainly the outcome wasn’t your fault, so your choices are (1) smugly wait for the next chance for the world the properly join you in your love of you, or (1) ignore any possible evidence that your actions contributed to failure.
+• Self-love, of the over-indulgent kind: Certainly the outcome wasn’t your fault, so your choices are (1) smugly wait for the next chance for the world to properly join you in your love of you, or (1) ignore any possible evidence that your actions contributed to failure.
 Yes, those are numbered the same because they are the same.

 Basically, loving yourself just right gives you all of the options of the other two conditions, with the additional optionality that comes from not being ideologically compelled to react in a way that is harmful or indulgent.
 You gotta love yourself just right, because the alternatives are suboptimal.
 Sure, that’s a particularly dry and uninspiring way to put it, but what can I tell ya, I love this way because it’s mine.